jdesven/advent-of-code/2019/day17/README.md

                     return main_routine, A, B, C, 'n'
 ```

 With a function in place to calculate the movement functions, all that remains is to initialize `robot` and run it.
 We initialize a new `robot` and append the return variables of `find_functions()` to `robot.inputs`.
 Notice that we ordered the return statements of `find_functions()` in the order that the inputs of `robot` expect.
 Since numbers over 9 contain more than one unicode character, we must also iterate over the characters inside the instructions themselves, and add the unicode code of each individual character as a new input to `robot`.
-After each instruction, we add a komma, or a newline if the instruction is the last instruction of the function.
+After each instruction, we add a comma, or a newline if the instruction is the last instruction of the function.

 We then calculate steps in `robot` using `robot.calc_step()`, until `robot` return a `status`.
 The last `out` before returning a `status` is the answer to the second puzzle part.